zachvalenta/jvns.ca/content/post/2017-02-12-generative-adversarial-networks.markdown

 because it's a short paper and it's written in a pretty understandable way.

-This paper is the work that powers systems like [deepart.io](https://deepart.io/).
+This paper is the work that powers the system [deepart.io](https://deepart.io/).
+The people who made that website are the authors of the paper.
 Here's what they advertise on their
 homepage: